1242035/spree/guides/src/content/developer/core/taxation.md

 ## Shipping vs. Billing Address

 Most tax jurisdictions base the tax on the shipping address of where the order is being shipped to.
 So in these cases the shipping address is used when determining the tax zone.
-Spree does, however, allow you to use the billing address to determine the zone.
+Viauco does, however, allow you to use the billing address to determine the zone.

-To determine tax based on billing address instead of shipping address you will need to set the `Spree::Config[:tax_using_ship_address]` preference to `false`.
+To determine tax based on billing address instead of shipping address you will need to set the `Viauco::Config[:tax_using_ship_address]` preference to `false`.

 ***
 `Zone.match` is a method used to determine the most applicable zone for taxation.
 In the case of multiple matches, the closer match will be used, with State zone matches having priority over Country zone matches.